techqueria/website/content/join/chapter-director.md

 ## Benefits

-> "I think it’s important to move people beyond just dreaming into doing.They have to be able to see that you are just like them and you made it."— Sonia Sotomayor
+> “I think it’s important to move people beyond just dreaming into doing.They have to be able to see that you are just like them and you made it.”— Sonia Sotomayor

 ### Impact & Visibility